3kh0/ext-remover/README.md

 devtools://devtools/bundled/devtools_app.html
 ```
 2. Open this link and go to Network
 <br>(Notice: If it says "WebSocket Disconnected," the link is down.
-Try to find a working one, self-host it, or, the easiest option, use Hartools as shown further below.
+Try to find a working one, self-host it, or, the easiest option, use HarTools.
 ```md
 devtools://devtools/bundled/devtools_app.html?experiments=true&ws=rig.kxtz.dev/
 ```